isarmouk794/isarmouk794/README.md

 - 👋 Hi, I’m @isarmouk794
-- 👀 I’m interested in software engineering and bioinformatics
+- 👀 I’m interested in
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...